 If you sneak an early taste of the zucchini slices, you’ll notice they are pretty spicy.
 Fear not for your taste buds—once the zucchini mixes with the other ingredients, the heat mellows and balances.

 Next up, filling part two: in the same skillet, quickly cook the corn, onion, garlic, and black beans.
 EASY.

 Now we build!
-These zucchini tacos are one of the Tex-Mex recipes I’m working with Old El Paso to create this year, and I wrapped up my zucchini tacos in their soft flour tortillas.
+We wrapped up our zucchini tacos in soft flour tortillas.
 The tortillas stay nice and fluffy but are sturdy enough to handle a heaping helping of zucchini taco filling.

 The zucchini is coming.
 Fire up your stove and let’s embrace it one zucchini taco at a time.

 Blackened Zucchini Tacos